thomhines/cinch/README.md

 - **t=(js|css|auto*)** - Indicate which type of files are being sent to Cinch
 	- **js**: Process files as javascript
 	- **css**: Process files as CSS
 	- **auto***: Cinch will do it's best to automatically detect which type of files are being used.
-This is based on the extension of the first file in the list
+This is based on the extension of the first file in the list.

-- **force=(true|false*)** - Force Cinch to rebuild the cache and update the user's browser with the newest code on every page load
+- **force=(true|false*)** - Force Cinch to rebuild the cache and update the user's browser with the newest code on every page load, even if no changes have been detected.

 - **min=(true*|false)** - Enable/disable minification on files.
 	- NOTE: Files will still be concatenated and cached.